ymorsi7/MSI-Esports-Center/README.md

 As shown, if you have custom metrics you keep track of, the AI can answer based on the data provided.

 ## Technical Documentation
+To run this code, simply clone this onto your local machine and run server.py.
+A common issue when running is the location of the working directory.
+Please make sure that you are at the root level (MSI-Esports-Center) and not (MSI-Esports-Center/backend) when running the files.
+These configurations are dependent on your code runners and build systems.
 ### RESTFful System Design
 In our system design, we're adhering to a principle called RESTful which stands for representation state transfer and allows for the simple interaction between web services without intense processing.